HilmiFauzan/HilmiFauzan/README.md

 My name is Hilmi Fauzan Ramadhan.
 You can call me Hilmi.

-- 🌱 I’m currently learning Firebase, React and Redux
+- 🌱 I’m currently learning Firebase, MERN, and Three JS

 <!--
 **HilmiFauzan/HilmiFauzan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.